lambdaclass/concrete/paper/main.typ

 Concrete's most unusual contribution is not raw speed.
 It is that capability requirements, trusted boundaries, and proof eligibility can already be surfaced through compiler reports over the ordinary compilation pipeline.
 This creates a tractable inspection story and suggests a future in which semantic regression checks can be built over artifact-level facts rather than over style rules and convention alone.

+== Proof evidence

+The deepest current proof artifact is `hmac_sha256`: a 445-line bounded HMAC-SHA256 implementation whose exact extracted ProofCore bodies are registered by fingerprint and proved to refine an independent Lean `Sha256Spec` model.
+The chain has 11 registered proofs: two point theorems and nine full-contract refinements covering block packing, schedule expansion, compression, offset compression, digest serialization, multi-block hashing, and the final HMAC composition.
+The proof work also produced a reusable `Concrete.ProofKit` layer for evaluator stepping, loop induction, array/frame reasoning, BitVec bridges, call wrappers, and refinement scaffolding.
+The claim is functional correctness for bounded inputs, not a verified backend, a security proof for HMAC, or a machine-level timing proof.

 = Related Work

 Concrete sits near several existing lines of work, but does not match any of them exactly.